deepakraous1/elixir_blocks/README.md

 # Transactions in Ethereum

-  **"Transactions"** is important and needs multiple chapters [9,10,11].
+  **"Transactions"** is an important topic  and needs multiple chapters [9,10,11].
 Chapter 9 we cover the Transaction fields[0-4].
 Ethereum yellow paper defines Transaction(T) as Trie data strcuture.

   # Transactions[4.2 Yellow Paper] Symbol-table